 For example, when I get angry, I do my best to show my daughter appropriate ways to manage it.
 This includes using calm-down tools and techniques such as taking a deep breath, counting down from 10, apologizing when necessary, and talking about my feelings when appropriate.

 I’m nowhere near perfect–I just do the best I can like every other parent (or teacher) out there.
-And it doesn’t matter that I spent four years getting my M.A. and pursuing a doctorate in psychology or that I have over 25 years of experience teaching, coaching, and caring for children.
-I feel road rage sometimes, and I make mistakes–I am human, after all.
+Because it doesn’t matter that I spent several years getting an M.A. and pursuing a doctorate in psychology.
+Nor does it matter that I have over twenty-five years of experience teaching, coaching, and caring for children under my belt.

-The difference is that I avoid regret by finding gratitude for the lesson and using those mistakes to learn how to do better next time.
-In other words, my mistakes teach me how to be a better parent, teacher (and coach), and person every day, so I’m more likely to avoid the anger trap next time.
+So, I do my best to avoid regret and find gratitude for the lessons that cross my path.
+And use the mistakes I make to learn how to do better next time.
+In other words, I use my mistakes to teach myself how to be a better parent, teacher, coach, and person every day.
+So I’m more likely to avoid the anger trap next time.

-Another tool or technique parents and educators can use to help children calm down and manage anger, and other emotional outbursts is reading anger management books aloud to toddlers, preschoolers, and kindergarteners.
+A great tool or technique parents and educators can use to help children calm down and manage anger (and other angry emotional outbursts) is reading anger management books aloud to toddlers, preschoolers, and kindergarteners.

-Reading books about feelings, emotions, and anger management can help children understand the root cause of anger–and learn to cope with big emotions so they don’t explode in anger.
+Reading books about feelings, emotions, and anger management can not only help children understand the root cause of anger.
+They can also help them learn how to cope with angry feelings and other big emotions so they don’t explode in anger.

-And in my experience as a childcare worker and parent, reading anger management books to children can not only help them learn how to self-regulate–a crucial milestone in their social-emotional development.
-They can also strengthen children’s emotional intelligence and help them develop a compassionate heart.
+As a childcare worker and parent, I’ve noticed that reading anger management books to children can not only help them learn how to self-regulate, which is a crucial milestone in their social-emotional development.
+Reading books about anger to kids can also strengthen their emotional intelligence and help them develop a compassionate heart.

 Reading Books About Anger Management is a Great Calm-Down Tool and Self-Regulation Strategy for Kids